About the Network

 What is the UK Healthy Universities Network?

 The UK Healthy Universities Network supports its members to develop and implement ‘whole university’ approaches to health, wellbeing and sustainability.
-It is part of a global movement calling upon higher education institutions to:
+Currently convened and supported by the University of Central Lancashire (which, through its own long-running Healthy University initiative, has pioneered the approach globally), and led by a small Leadership Team and high-level Advisory Group, it is part of a global movement calling upon higher education institutions to:

 - incorporate health and sustainability into their mission, vision and strategic plans

 - lead and drive change in society by modelling, testing and transferring innovative approaches.